Georgia Pavlopoulou

 I am an integrative psychotherapist using a collaborative perspective, deeply rooted in humanistic values.
 I recognise that different people are helped by different processes and activities at different times, and that the best way of deciding on how therapy should proceed is to engage the client in a process of shared decision-making.
 I am comfortable using a range of approaches to support clients.

 My main psychotherapeutic interest and way of working is called relational.
 I believe that relationships, from cradle to grave, are central and vital to both physical and mental health.
-Relational psychotherapy is an approach that can help individuals recognise the role relationships play in the shaping of daily experiences, attempts to help people understand patterns appearing in the thoughts and feelings they have toward themselves.
+Relational psychotherapy is an approach that can help you recognise the role relationships play in the shaping of daily experiences, attempts to help understand patterns appearing in your thoughts and feelings you have toward yourself.
 This model may be beneficial to people seeking therapy for any number of reasons, but in particular to address long-term emotional distress, especially when distress occurs as a result of relational concerns.

 Before beginning my own practice, I supported clients of all ages, including older adults, with a range of issues in NHS and charity counselling services (migration, sibling carers, adhd, autism, trauma, anxiety, chronic pain, life transitions, work related stressors, abuse, parenting worries).